 The principle objective of the Remuneration Committee is to assist the Board of Directors to structure and clearly link Directors’ remuneration to the strategic objectives of the Company, and which rewards contribution to the long-term success of the Company in promoting business stability and growth.

-The Board of Directors shall elect the Remuneration Committee members from amongst themselves, composed wholly or with a majority of the members consisting of non-executive directors.
+The Board of Directors shall elect the Remuneration Committee members from amongst themselves, which shall only comprise of Non-Executive Directors and a majority of them must be Independent Directors.

-The Chairman of the Remuneration Committee shall be elected from amongst the Remuneration Committee members.
-The Chairman of the Committee shall be approved by the Board of Directors.
+The Chairman of the Remuneration Committee shall be elected from amongst the Remuneration Committee members and must be an Independent Non-Executive Director.

 In the absence of the Chairman, the members can elect from amongst themselves the Chairman for the Meeting.

-- review, assess and recommend to the Board of Directors the remuneration packages of the executive directors in all forms, with other independent professional advice or outside advice as necessary;
+- Review, assess and recommend to the Board of Directors the remuneration packages of the Executive Directors in all forms, with other independent professional advice or outside advice, if necessary; and

-- entitled to the services of a company secretary who must ensure that all decisions made on the remuneration packages of the executive directors be properly recorded and minuted in the minutes book.
+- Be entitled to the services of the company secretary who must ensure that all decisions made on the remuneration packages of the Executive Directors and key senior management be properly recorded and minuted in the minutes book.